parkwilliamy/RV32I_CPU/README.md

 # HELIX

 - HELIX (Hardware Execution Layer for Integer Execution) is 32-bit processor based on the RISC-V architecture
 - The goal is to implement HELIX on the Xilinx Artix-7 FPGA
+- Optimizing performance through pipelining, hazard detection, and branch prediction

 # Verification Outline